harcokuppens/code-remote/README.md

 ## Installation

-The `code-mirror` command is a simple scripts in `bash`, so you can easily fetch it for a specific version from github:
+The `code-remote` command is a simple scripts in `bash`, so you can easily fetch it for a specific version from github:

     PROGRAM="code-remote"
     REPO="harcokuppens/code-remote"